-Provider Investigations (PI) investigates and reviews allegations of fraud, waste and abuse involving Medicaid providers who may be subject to a range of administrative enforcement actions including education, prepayment review of claims, penalties, required repayment of Medicaid overpayments and/or exclusion from the Medicaid program.
-Some referrals come through the OIG Fraud Hotline or complaints from the OIG’s online Waste, Abuse and Fraud Electronic Referral System.
+Provider Investigations (PI) investigates and reviews allegations of fraud, waste and abuse involving Medicaid providers who may be subject to a range of administrative enforcement actions including but not limited to education, prepayment review of claims, penalties, required repayment of Medicaid overpayments and/or exclusion from the Medicaid program.
+Some referrals come through the OIG Fraud Hotline and via online complaints through the OIG’s Waste, Abuse and Fraud Electronic Referral System.
 Referrals are also received from managed care organizations throughout the state.
-When criminal Medicaid fraud is suspected, PI refers the matter to the Attorney General's Medicaid Fraud Control Unit.
-The two work together on joint investigations by sharing resources and information that will lead to successful administrative disposition or criminal prosecution.
+When criminal Medicaid fraud is suspected, PI refers the matter to the Attorney General's Medicaid Fraud Control Unit (MFCU).
+The OIG collaborates with MFCU on joint investigations by sharing resources and information that will lead to successful administrative disposition or criminal prosecution.

 Benefits Program Integrity investigates allegations of overpayments to health and human services program clients enrolled in the Supplemental Nutrition Assistance Program (SNAP); Temporary Assistance for Needy Families (TANF) program; Medicaid; Children’s Health Insurance Program (CHIP); and the Women, Infants, and Children (WIC) program.

 Medical Services conducts claims and medical record reviews on a variety of health and human services, including acute care utilization, hospital utilization, nursing facility utilization, and pharmacy lock-in.
 Medical Services also provides clinical consultation to the Benefits Program Integrity and Provider Investigations units, as well as the Audit and Inspections Division, on dental, medical, nursing and pharmacy services.